G-symmetric spectra, semistability and the multiplicative norm: Stable model structures

 \subsection{Some properties of the homotopy category of $G$-symmetric spectra}

-We explain certain properties of the homotopy category $\Ho^{\U}(GSp^{\Sigma})$ of the $G^{\U}$-stable model structures.
-First we check that they are in fact stable in the sense of model categories, i.e., that the derived suspension functor is an auto-equivalence.
-As a consequence, the homotopy category $\Ho^{\U}(GSp^{\Sigma})$ has an induced structure of a triangulated category (cf. \cite[Chapter 7]{Hov99}).
-More generally, the homotopy category is stable with respect to all representation spheres $S^V$ for representations $V$ which embed into $\R[\U]$: \begin{Prop}[Stability] Let $V$ be a finite dimensional $G$-representation which embeds into $\R[\U]$.
+We list certain properties of the homotopy category $\Ho^{\U}(GSp^{\Sigma})$ of the $G^{\U}$-stable model structures that we need later for the comparison with $G$-orthogonal spectra. \begin{Prop} \begin{enumerate} \item(Stability) Let $V$ be a finite dimensional $G$-representation which embeds into $\R[\U]$.
 Then the adjunction

-is a Quillen equivalence for either of the $\U$-stable model structures of the previous section. \end{Prop} \begin{proof} By Proposition \ref{prop:stablemonoidal}, the stable model structures are $G$-topological, therefore the adjunction is a Quillen pair (using Illman's theorem \cite{Ill78} to deduce that $S^V$ admits the structure of a $G$-CW complex).
-By Proposition \ref{prop:cone} we know that both functors preserve and reflect all $G^{\U}$-stable equivalences and that adjunction unit and counit are $\upi_*^{\U}$-isomorphisms (Proposition \ref{prop:suspiso}), thus $G^{\U}$-stable equivalences by Theorem \ref{theo:piiso}.
-Hence, they form a Quillen equivalence. \end{proof}
+is a Quillen equivalence for either of the $\U$-stable model structures of the previous section.
+In particular, the $\U$-model structures are stable and so their homotopy categories inherit a triangulated structure. \item(True homotopy groups) The $G$-symmetric spectra $G/H_+\wedge \mathbb{S}^n$ represent the \emph{true} homotopy groups, i.e., for $H$ a subgroup of $G$ and a $G^{\U}$-semistable $G$-symmetric spectrum $X$ there is a natural isomorphism \item(Generators) The suspension spectra of $G$-orbits $\{G/H_+\wedge \mathbb{S}\ |\ H\leq G\}$ form a set of compact generators of the triangulated homotopy category $\Ho^{\U}(GSp^{\Sigma})$. \end{enumerate} \end{Prop} \begin{proof} $(i)$: This is a consequence of the fact that both functors preserve and reflect all $G^{\U}$-stable equivalences (Proposition \ref{prop:suspiso2}) and that adjunction unit and counit are $\upi_*^{\U}$-isomorphisms (Proposition \ref{prop:suspiso}) and thus $G^{\U}$-stable equivalences.

-For $n\in \mathbb{Z}$ we denote by $\mathbb{S}^n$ the $n$-fold suspension of the sphere spectrum. \begin{Prop}[True homotopy groups] The $G$-symmetric spectra $G/H_+\wedge \mathbb{S}^n$ represent the \emph{true} homotopy groups, i.e., for $H$ a subgroup of $G$ and a $G^{\U}$-semistable $G$-symmetric spectrum $X$ there is a natural isomorphism \end{Prop} \begin{proof} Since we have seen that suspension and loop shift the homotopy groups by one in respective directions (and that suspensions of $G^{\U}$-semistable spectra are $G^{\U}$-semistable), it suffices to prove the statement for $n=0$.
-Every $G^{\U}$-semistable $G$-symmetric spectrum allows a $\upi_*^{\U}$-isomorphism to a $G^{\U}\Omega$-spectrum, so we can in addition assume that $X$ is a $G^{\U}\Omega$-spectrum.
+$(ii)$: We can restrict to the case $n=0$ and $X$ a $G^{\U}\Omega$-spectrum, since every $G^{\U}$-semistable $G$-symmetric spectrum can be replaced by one up to $\upi_*^{\U}$-isomorphism.
 The statement then follows by adjunction, since

 where we have used the non-positive $G^{\U}$-projective stable model structure to compute the morphism set in the homotopy category.
-The last step uses Example \ref{exa:piomega}. \end{proof} It follows that the $G$-symmetric spectra $G/H_+\wedge \mathbb{S}^n$ are compact objects (i.e., every map into an infinite direct sum has image in finitely many summands) of the triangulated homotopy category since the homotopy groups of a wedge are given by the direct sum of the homotopy groups of the wedge summands (cf. Corollary \ref{cor:piwedge}).
+The last step uses Example \ref{exa:piomega}.